samplereality/talks/export/parable.md

 “Afrofuturism” coined by cultural critic Mark Dery in a 1994 essay and set of interviews called “Black to the Future”<!-- .slide: style="text-align: left" -->

-“African Americans, in a very real sense, are the descendants of alien abductees; they inhabit a sci-fi nightmare in which unseen but no less impassable force fields of intolerance frustrate their movements; official histories undo what has been done; and technology is too often brought to bear on black bodies (branding, forced sterilization, the Tuskegee experiment, and tasers)”<!-- .slide: style="text-align: left" -->
+“African Americans, in a very real sense, are the descendants of alien abductees; they inhabit a sci-fi nightmare in which unseen but no less impassable force fields of intolerance frustrate their movements; official histories undo what has been done; and technology is too often brought to bear on black bodies (branding, forced sterilization, the Tuskegee experiment, and tasers”<!-- .slide: style="text-align: left" -->

 “Can a community whose past has been deliberately rubbed out…imagine possible futures?”<!-- .slide: style="text-align: left" -->